-We have presented a comprehensive analysis of the interior dynamics of scalarized black holes in EMS theories.
-Under condition~\eqref{NoHorizonCondition}—encompassing many common EMS couplings—we proved a no-inner-horizon theorem and the spacetime ends at a Kasner geometry.
+\textbf{Conclusion.}--Our findings reveal fundamental aspects of black hole interiors in EMS theories and offer novel perspectives on critical phenomena in gravitational systems.
+We establish a no-inner-horizon theorem, demonstrating that the spacetime ends in a spacelike Kasner singularity.
+This result strongly reinforces the strong cosmic censorship and ensures the internal predictability of charged black holes.
 Remarkably, we have disclosed a novel critical phenomenon for the emergence of Kasner singularity near the bifurcation point $q_c$ inside the black hole (see Fig.~\ref{FigCriticalBetaQ}).
+The observed scaling appears to be universal and not related to a specific choice of coupling function.
 It demonstrates that nonlinear regime of general relativity can produce unexpected, universal behavior and serves as a theoretical laboratory for understanding the dynamics of strong-field gravity.